Summary and Distance between Sets of Texts based on Topological Data Analysis: Background

-The filtration that we will use in this paper is the so called Vietoris-Rips filtration.
-This filtration is usually applied to point clouds.
-The filtration function enlarges $n$-balls from each point.
-Then, when two of these $n$-balls intersect, a $1$-simplex is built from these two points, establishing a relationship.
-The process is extrapolated for higher dimensions, i.e., if three balls intersect, a $2$-simplex is built, and so on.
+Let us observe that $K(a)\subseteq K(b)$ when $a \le b$ since $f$ is increasing.
+The sublevel set filtration that we will use in this paper is the so-called {\it Vietoris-Rips filtration,} which is a filtration usually applied to point clouds.
+The Vietoris-Rips filter function enlarges $n$-balls from each point in the point cloud.
+Then, when two of these $n$-balls intersect, a $1$-simplex is built.
+The process is extrapolated to higher dimensions, that is, if three balls intersect, a $2$-simplex is built, and so on.